rust-lang/rust/doc/tutorial.md

 for drop.

-In the constructor, the compiler will enforce that all fields are initialized before doing anything which might allow them to be accessed.
+In the constructor, the compiler will enforce that all fields are initialized before doing anything that might allow them to be accessed.
 This includes returning from the constructor, calling any method on 'self', calling any function with 'self' as an argument, or taking a reference to 'self'.
 Mutation of immutable fields is possible only in the constructor, and only before doing